How to Make Drip Coffee – Coffee Brewing Guide

 SCAA Certified Coffee Makers

 For those looking for a coffee maker that is guaranteed to brew a perfect cup of drip coffee, the SCAA Certified Coffee Makers are a great option.
-These coffee makers have been tested by the Specialty Coffee Association of America (SCAA) and are certified to meet all the brewing parameters for a perfect drip coffee.
+These coffee makers have been tested by the Specialty Coffee Association (SCA) and are certified to meet all the brewing parameters for a perfect drip coffee.
 While they are more expensive than the average machine on the market, they are worth the investment.
 A Technivorm coffee maker, for example, is known for its reliability and could last for many years.

 Budget Drip Coffee Makers